betteriot/betteriot-principles/README.md

 ## Permissions, Entitlement
 Contributors: [@dekstop](https://twitter.com/dekstop), [@marksimpkins](https://twitter.com/marksimpkins), [@digiteracy](https://twitter.com/digiteracy)

-### 11. Switch guarantee - A company SHOULD offer customers the right to transfer ownership of hardware, to export their data, and to migrate service providers.
+### 11. The company SHOULD offer customers the right to transfer ownership of hardware, to export their data, and to migrate service providers (switch guarantee).

 Assessment criteria: Your website publishes a form where customers can request a change of ownership (change of user associated with the hardware), data export and service provider change.

 ## Transparency
 Contributors: [@pilgrimbeart](https://twitter.com/pilgrimbeart)

-### 12. A company MUST be explicit to a customer as to whether there are secondary legal obligations, e.g. if they’re buying car insurance via a monitoring device, they might have an obligation to provide valid data.
+### 12. The company MUST be explicit to a customer as to whether there are secondary legal obligations, e.g. if they’re buying car insurance via a monitoring device, they might have an obligation to provide valid data.

 Assessement criteria: Include on product or packaging.
 Use our labelling system.